3mdeb/news-and-ideas/blog/content/post/2020-02-01-3mdeb_at_fosdem2020_report.md.md

 On Saturday, with Michał Żygowski, we decided to go to Hardware aided Trusted Computing devroom.

+# Be secure with Rust & Intel SGX

 First presentation was from UC Berkley Ph.D. about Rust and SGX, the thesis is that most CVE detected in M$ products are releated to memory safety, because of that Rust is the language that address most of issues related with it.